 If you make my Instant Pot Honey-Chipotle Pulled Pork Sandwiches, please be sure to leave me a comment!
 I would love to hear from you, and value your feedback!
 Lastly, if you make the recipe and love it, please tag me on Instagram!
 I love to see your photos!

-Instant Pot Honey-Chipotle Pulled Pork Sandwiches
+Instant Pot (or Crockpot) Honey-Chipotle Pulled Pork Sandwiches

 - Immersion blender/high powered blender